Author, inventor, teacher, radio personality

 While continuing to work at WHO, in late 1991, Van and a business partner bought KLSN FM Radio in Jefferson, Iowa, which they owned for two years, then sold.

-Under Van's leadership WHO Radio has won ten national Marconi awards from the National Association of Broadcasters, four of which were awarded to him personally as medium market personality.
+Under Van's leadership WHO Radio has won thirteen national Marconi awards from the National Association of Broadcasters, five of which were awarded to him personally as medium market personality.

 In 2004, Van invented the DayTeller® timepiece, and the Van Harden Cheese Crust Pizza.
 In 2013, Van published his first book, Life in the Purple Wedge.